 Note: If you want a corporate trustee, then you need to add another $700 to $1,000 to your SMSF start-up costs.

 So, how much should a DIY super fund cost?

 The cost of setting up a SMSF is not the only key information you need to investigate.
-The annual running costs of your SMSF are more important and will have a greater impact on your investment returns and the size of your superannuation account over time.
+The annual running costs of your SMSF are more important to the long-term viability of your SMSF than the set-up costs, and will have a greater impact on your investment returns and the size of your superannuation account over time.

 The positive news is that the average operating expense ratio (which is simply dividing the costs of running a SMSF by the value of the fund assets) has declined over time, according to the ATO.
-The ATO states that the average operating expense ratio for a SMSF has declined from 0.86% for the 2006 financial year to 0.54% for the 2010 financial year (see ATO report, ‘Self-managed superannuation funds: A statistical overview 2009-10’ (released in April 2012) and its earlier report, ‘Self-managed superannuation funds: A statistical overview 2008-09’ (released in December 2011).
+The ATO states that the average operating expense ratio for a SMSF has declined from 0.86% for the 2006 financial year to 0.56% for the 2010 financial year, and 0.54% for the 2011 financial year (see ATO report, ‘Self-managed superannuation funds: A statistical overview 2010-11’ (released in May 2013) and its earlier reports, ‘Self-managed superannuation funds: A statistical overview 2009-10’ (released in April 2012), and ‘Self-managed superannuation funds: A statistical overview 2008-09’ (released in December 2011).

 The table below outlines the average costs for an average SMSF balance.
 Note that the annual cost of a SMSF is dependent on the value of the fund assets because many SMSF costs are fixed costs, such as fund audit, preparation of accounts and ATO supervisory levy.
 Also, the average fund balance (see table below) is reasonably high which means the fixed costs are spread over a larger value of assets.